-We meet every Sunday at 3:00 PM in the East Room Library at the Unitarian Campus on Fruitville Road in Sarasota, FL.
+We meet twice per week in Sarasota, FL.
+On Sunday at 3:00 PM in the East Room Library at the Unitarian Campus on Fruitville Road.
+And on Thursday at 1:00 PM at the Unity Church on Proctor.
 Each two-hour session includes a 30-minute guided meditation, followed by a presentation on the week’s topic and a group discussion or interactive exercise.
-A regular daily meditation practice is highly recommended.
-Please see the Meeting Handouts Pages for each week’s meetings in more detai
+A regular daily meditation practice is highly recommended but not required.
+The group is open to everyone.
+No prior experience is necessary.
+Please see the Meeting Handouts Pages for each week’s discussion handout.

 January 3, 2026, Saturday Morning 10 am until 2 pm Half Day of Sitting and walking Meditation.
 We will sit for 30 minutes, followed by a 20-minute walking meditation, and then a 30-minute sitting meditation.
 Then a 10-minute break and repeat sit, walk, sit.
 All will be silent except a short guide for the initail sitting meditation.
 Please bring something to drink.